Laklen/Laklen.github.io/_pages/about.md

 I speak a little spanish.

-Automotive: I've repaired mini bikes, 4 wheelers; I've taken a cadalitic convertor off of a Suzuki Rodeo and changed the exhaust of a Subaru STI WRX.
+I've repaired mini bikes, 4 wheelers; I've taken a catalytic convertor off of a Suzuki Rodeo and changed the exhaust of a Subaru STI WRX.

-Cuisine(Meats, deserts, ETC.)
+I can cook Multiple foods ranging from meats, to desserts.

-I work well in teams: I was a captain for my soccer team for two years
+I work well in teams.

 I am very adaptive.